Local Area Attractions Near Wapakoneta KOA Holiday

 Dayton Air Force Museum 59 minutes (62.3 miles)

 This is the oldest and largest military aviation museum in the world.
-The Museum uses both chronological and subjective layouts to tell the exciting story of aviation development from the days of the Wright brothers at Kitty Hawk to the Space Age.
-Exhibits include over 300 aircraft and missiles, plus family oriented and historically interesting aeronautical displays.
-Over one and a half million visitors from around the world come to Ohio each year to tour this unique free attraction. http://www.nationalmuseum.af.mil/
+The Dayton Air Force Museum uses both chronological and subjective layouts to tell the exciting story of aviation development from the days of the Wright brothers at Kitty Hawk to the Space Age.
+Exhibits include over 300 aircraft and missiles, plus family-oriented and historically interesting aeronautical displays.
+Over one and a half million visitors worldwide come to Ohio each year to tour this unique free attraction. http://www.nationalmuseum.af.mil/

-Factory tours are available Monday - Friday at 2:00 p.m.
-The production line mixes all sizes and models of Airstream, both trailers and motorhomes.
+Airstream factory tours are available Monday - Friday at 2:00 p.m.
+The production line mixes all sizes and models of Airstream, both trailers, and motorhomes.
 The work is done by hand.
-Little automation is used is the construction process.
-Airstream motorhomes have a fiberglass exterior while all Airstream trailers are aluminum.
+Little automation is used in the construction process.
+Airstream motorhomes have a fiberglass exterior, while all Airstream trailers are aluminum.

 Located on the banks of the Auglaize River, Fort Amanda served as a major supply depot during the war.
 A diary kept by Ensign William Schillinger of the Ohio militia gives us a daily account of weather conditions, activities at the fort and his personal thoughts and observations.